GithubAnant/GithubAnant/README.md

 ### 🚀 About Me
 - 💼 CSE student at DTU
 - 📱 Built **8 apps** in **Flutter** along with projects in **RASA**, **Python**, and **C++**
-- 🎯 Goal: Build a startup that is bigger than just a product

 ### 🔥 Past Projects
-- **Somnia**: Dream-sharing platform for wild thoughts 🌌
 - **ChaiGPT**: A chatbot for personalized company use to access internal data in a quick manner 🎯
 - **Inventory Tracker**: First client app — Real-time stock management for multiple warehouses 📦